-WASHINGTON, May 10, 2017 — Acting Assistant Attorney General Kenneth Blanco, U.S. Department of Justice’s Criminal Division, and Gregory F. Demske, chief counsel for the U.S. Department of Health and Human Services Office of Inspector General, will be the keynote speakers at the American Bar Association Criminal Justice Section’s 27th Annual National Institute on Health Care Fraud on May 17-19 in Fort Lauderdale, Fla.
+WASHINGTON, Feb.
+27, 2017 — Acting Assistant Attorney General Kenneth Blanco, U.S. Department of Justice’s Criminal Division, and former White House Counsel Warren Neil Eggleston will be keynote speakers during the American Bar Association 31st Annual National Institute on White Collar Crime, March 8-10 in Miami.

 Program highlights include:

 “The Inside Looking Out: Key Insights From Top General Counsel” (2 p.m.) — This panel of corporate general counsels will discuss the latest policies and guidance from the Department of Justice and the Securities and Exchange Commission — including the Yates Memo, the FCPA Pilot program, the addition of the Compliance Expert at the Fraud Section and the Whistleblower Program.
 Panelists are Audrey T. Andrews, senior VP and GC, Tenet Healthcare Corp., Dallas; Peter W. Carter, executive VP and chief legal officer, Delta Airlines, Atlanta; Michael Holston, executive VP and GC, Merck & Co., Kenilworth, N.J.; Stuart A. Levey, chief legal officer and group managing director, HSBC Holdings plc, New York; Dianne B. Ralston, senior VP, GC and secretary, FMC Technologies, Inc., Houston; and Ira H. Raphaelson, Washington, D.C.